With remote work becoming more common in tech, I get more and more messages from people asking the same: how can they do what I do?

 - Pay for niche resources.
 The Information's Creator Economy column will set you back by $20-40/month.
 You might decide it's not worth paying for it, after all.
 But here's a lesson to learn as you think about this: anything niche that only interests a small number of people needs to be paid, or else it won’t be a profitable business.
 Think about this lesson as you'll consider how to get people to pay for what you'll offer.
 Another reason you should sell something online.

-- Become a tech influencer.
-Calm CTO Will Larson gives well-grounded advice on what you can do to have more people pay attention to your thoughts and work.
-It’s both hard work, and strong leverage to have the attention of many people who expect that you have interesting, valuable, or entertaining things to say.
+- Become a "tech influencer".
+Although the "influencer" description can feel click-baity, I really liked the well-grounded advice Will Larson gives on what you can do to have more people pay attention to your thoughts and work.
+Will is the CTO of Calm and author of An Elegant Puzzle.
+Will's advice is that it's both hard work, and strong leverage to have the attention of many people who expect that you have interesting, valuable, or entertaining things to say.